pinecone-io/terraform-provider-pinecone/README.md

 - `ControlPlaneViewer`: Read-only access to control plane operations
 - `DataPlaneEditor`: Full access to data plane operations
 - `DataPlaneViewer`: Read-only access to data plane operations

+### Project Management

+The Terraform Provider for Pinecone supports creating and managing Pinecone projects.
+This is useful for organizing your Pinecone resources and managing project-level configurations.

+#### Project Features

+- **Project Creation**: Create new projects with custom names
+- **CMEK Encryption**: Enable customer-managed encryption keys for enhanced security
+- **Pod Limits**: Configure maximum number of pods per project
+- **Project Import**: Import existing projects into Terraform state

+#### Project Configuration Options

+- `name`: The name of the project (required)
+- `force_encryption_with_cmek`: Enable CMEK encryption (optional, cannot be disabled once enabled)
+- `max_pods`: Maximum number of pods allowed in the project (optional, default varies by plan)

+**Note**: Project management requires admin credentials (Client ID and Client Secret).
+Regular API keys cannot be used to manage projects.

 ## Documentation